 About the Contributors:

-- Vyvian Raoul is a journalist, editor at Dog Section Press, and a founder and former member of the STRIKE! magazine workers’ cooperative.
+- Vyvian Raoul is a writer, and an editor at Dog Section Press.

 - Matt Bonner is a graphic artist, designer, and social justice campaigner based in London.